 2. Browse For Antiques At The Original American Pickers Store

-The American Pickers may be History Channel television stars now, but in the early days, they were antique dealers from LeClaire.
+The American Pickers may be History Channel television stars now, but in the early days, they were antique dealers from LeClaire, which is just outside of the Quad Cities.
 Their original store, Antique Archaeology, remains a popular stop where you can find vintage items for sale as well as American Pickers memorabilia.
 From neon signs to old coffee mugs, there’s something for everyone at this store.
 Don’t forget to snap a selfie with the antique car parked outside!

 3. Enjoy A Nature Walk At Nahant Marsh